gvwilson/thirdbit/src/fiction/iffy/index.md

 She managed to stand up and take one futile step before her knees gave way.

-Once again a pair of exoskeletoned arms picked her up, but this time she was conscious Captain Kerse lowered her into the pink plastic chair more gently than she expected.
+Once again a pair of exoskeletoned arms picked her up, but this time she was conscious as Captain Kerse lowered her into the pink plastic chair.
 She wanted to struggle,
 but nothing below her neck was paying attention.
 She had a moment to wonder if she was going to wet herself, and then the status lights on the superconducting ring came on and it began to hum a deep bass tone.

-"You'd best get to a safe distance before the field tears your armor apart," Doctor Johel warned the captain as the tone went from bass to baritone to tenor.

-Iffy barely noticed Captain Kerse stride out of the ring.
+Iffy barely noticed Captain Kerse stride out of the ring and start to remove her exoskeleton.
 The superconductors were doing something to her head.
 Speckles chased one another across her field of vision as a vise tightened painfully around her temples.
 She felt something shift in her gut—no, in her *everything* as the magnetic field tugged at fractal patches of cells woven scattered through her body.
-Was her nose bleeding?
-If it wasn't, it felt like it would be soon.
+If her nose wasn't already bleeding, it felt like it would be soon.

 The humming climbed through alto and soprano into a range too high for Iffy to hear.
 Through blurry eyes she saw Doctor Johel open a case and take out a small plastic syringe.